 Known as the ‘City of Music,’ Vienna is famed for its composers, and watching a performance in the gorgeous Vienna State Opera makes for an unforgettable experience.

-10. Berlin Where to Stay
+Accommodation: Where to Stay in Vienna

 Germany’s capital of cool, Berlin boasts some of the best and most accepting nightlife around, with lots of pounding bars and trendy clubs for you to try out.

 In recent years, the city has changed and evolved at a rapid pace with new buildings springing up wherever you look.
 This is because lots of empty spaces were left following Berlin’s heavy bombing during the Second World War.
-Interspersed amongst its grimy, gritty, and graffiti-coated buildings, however, you can still find loads of moving and momentous historic sites, such as the Berlin Wall and Holocaust memorial.
+Interspersed among its grimy, gritty, and graffiti-coated buildings, however, you can still find loads of moving and momentous historic sites, such as the Berlin Wall and Holocaust memorial.

 As it is very multicultural, Berlin’s culinary and cultural scenes are particularly worthwhile delving into.
 A very welcoming place, the capital accepts everyone and caters to all interests.

-9. Dubrovnik Where to Stay
+Accommodation: Where to Stay in Berlin

 In the Middle Ages, Dubrovnik was Venice’s chief rival; the two city-states jostled for trade, power, and prestige.